245th Siege Battery, Royal Garrison Artillery: Ypres

-In July 17th HAG moved to Fifth Army.
+On 17 July HAG moved to Fifth Army.
 245th Siege Bty remained with Second Army in 42nd HAG (4 July).
 Both armies were preparing for the Flanders offensive (the Third Battle of Ypres).
 Although the preliminary bombardment had begun on 16 June, the Germans had air superiority and better observation posts (OPs), and a number of British batteries were kept hidden ('silent') including 245th Siege Bty near Knoll Farm, south-east of Zillebeke.
 The attack (the Battle of Pilckem Ridge) was launched on 31 July and during the afternoon 73rd HAG of Fifth Army took command of 245th Siege Bty, which opened CB fire in support of II Corps.
 II Corps had the hardest task, and it received the heaviest German retaliatory fire; its divisions made little progress through the shattered woods onto the plateau in front of them.
 Deadlocked, the corps was unable to continue towards its second and third objectives.
-Heavy rain in the evening halted any further moves.Becke, Pt 4, pp. 137–43.Edmonds, 1917, Vol II, pp. 106–8, 135–9, 150, 158–60, 170–4.Wolff, pp. 148–9, 157–60.
+Heavy rain in the evening halted any further moves.

 In early August the batteries of 73rd HAG went silent once more.
 Then on 10 August they supported II Corps in a morning attack to improve its position, but this was a failure.
-Meanwhile the massed guns prepared the way for the next assault (the Battle of Langemarck) on 16 August.
+Meanwhile, the massed guns prepared the way for the next assault (the Battle of Langemarck) on 16 August.
 This was also a failure and resulted in heavy casualties both to the infantry and the batteries east of Zillebeke.
-II Corps made another attack on 22 August at Inverness Copse, which was only partially successful.Edmonds, 1917, Vol II, pp. 190–4, 203.
+II Corps made another attack on 22 August at Inverness Copse, which was only partially successful.